Deuteronomy Chapter 13 Summary

 Discussion Questions for Deuteronomy, Chapter 13

 2. Today, why don't we follow the command in verses 5 and 9 to kill false prophets?
-What would a modern interpretation of this verse look like?
+What would a modern interpretation of these verses look like?

 4. How can we guard our hearts and minds against worshiping other things?

-5. Why is the penalty of worshipping other gods death?
+5. Why is the penalty for worshipping other gods death?
 Why don't other sins demand this kind of punishment?

-6. What is the significance of the accuser being the one that casts the first stone?
-What differences are these between this and Jesus' teaching about forgiveness in Matthew 18:15-20?
+6. What is the significance of the accuser being the one who casts the first stone?
+What are the differences between this and Jesus' teaching about forgiveness in Matthew 18:15-20?

 7. Why would God judge a whole city based on the actions of a few?
-How does that mirror God's eventual judgement of Israel and Judah during the time of the prophets?
+How does that mirror God's eventual judgment of Israel and Judah during the time of the prophets?

-8. Verses 15-17 heavily mirror Israel and Judah's judgement during the time of the prophets.
+8. Verses 15-17 heavily mirror Israel and Judah's judgment during the time of the prophets.
 What differences can you identify?
 How do those differences lead us to have hope despite our sinfulness?

 9. The destroyed city in verse 16 was meant to be a monument and a warning to the other cities.
 What warnings has God placed in your life to keep you "on track?"